rvaiya/warpd/README.md

 - This was a small one off c file that ballooned into a small project, I did not originally plan to publish it.
 Consequently the code is ugly/will eat your face.
 You have been warned.

+# Contributions

+A special thanks to

+ - Pete Fein - For encouragement and early adoption.
+ - Matheus Fillipe - For the original border radius patch as well as numerous bug reports and feature requests.
+ - The Kaleidoscope/Vimperator projects - For inspiration.